olashina201/olashina201/README.md

 - 👯 I’m currently seeking for innovation.

-- 💬 Ask me about React JS or any tech-related stuff.
+- 💬 Ask me about NodeJS or any tech-related stuff.

 - 📫 How to reach me: [Twitter - @olashina](https://twitter.com/olashina) , [LinkedIn - @quadri](https://linkedin.com/in/quadri-sikiru-9634a5191)